f4exb/sdrangel/plugins/channeltx/modssb/readme.md

 ![SSB Modulator plugin GUI](../../../doc/img/SSBModulator_plugin.png)

+&#9758; In order to toggle USB or LSB mode in SSB mode you have to set the "BW" in channel filter cutoff control (8) to a positive (USB) or negative (LSB) value.
+The above screenshot shows a USB setup.
+See the (7) to (9) paragraphs below for details.

+&#9758; The channel marker in the main spectrum display shows the actual band received taking in channel filtering into account.

 <h3>1: Frequency shift from center frequency of transmission</h3>

 Use the wheels to adjust the frequency shift in Hz from the center frequency of transmission.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
 Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arroews.
 Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.